+With Baby #3 on the way, I wanted to share an update on the steps I am taking to support myself and the needs of my growing baby.
 There are so many variables that go into having a healthy baby that is out of our control, so for me, eating nutrient-dense foods is the MOST important thing to focus on.

-(That's after I get through the nausea of the first trimester, of course.
+That's after I get through the nausea of the first trimester, of course.
 Please give yourself grace if you are in those first few weeks, and remember your body has stores of good stuff for your baby.
-Plus, you have prenatal supplements to support your nutrient status!)
+Plus, you have prenatal supplements to support your nutrient status!

 In addition to nutrient-dense Fab 4 meals, one of the main micro-nutrients I